 However, that’s not the only advantage.
 By using data instead of SMS, iMessage has a lot more features than basic text messaging.
 For example, iMessage supports delivery status indicators.
 Underneath your messages, you can see text indicating when the messages was delivered or read.
 You’ll also see a message bubble with an active ellipse when someone is typing a new message to you.
 These features rely on the fact that your data connection is always on.

-iMessage also sports some neat extra features if you’re running iOS 10.
+iMessage also sports some neat extra features if you’re running iOS 10 or newer.
 It now boasts a whole ecosystem of apps designed for the messaging experience.
 You can do silly stuff like slap stickers on conversations or more practical things like sending a quick weather report, sending money, or sharing details about a dinner reservation. iOS 10 also added a lot of fun visual effects to iMessage.
 You can add fun backgrounds, message that move in different ways, and even hand-drawn text.

 In addition, iMessage allows you to send large files easily.
 Most cellular providers restrict MMS file size to just a few MB, but iMessage supports files up to 100 MB.
 That’s a big step up from getting your MMS message rejected because it’s 3.1 instead of 3 MB.

 iMessage also has good support for group chat, though it can get a bit flaky when non-iOS users are added to the group.

 In short, unless you have some pressing concern, there’s really no reason to not use iMessage when you can.
 It works well when you’re on a data network, falls back to SMS when your data network is unavailable (and you’re not on Wi-Fi), and works just fine with plain old SMS/MMS when you’re messaging someone who doesn’t have an Apple Device.

 What If I Don’t See Any Blue Messages at All?